AbdullahAXR/Competition-tracker/doc/phase1.md

 3. The user removes required information
     A) The system refuses to save the changes, unless the user enters valid infomration

+## Remove a competition

+1. The user clicks on the delete button